-What you must pay when you get these services Services that are covered for you Supplies to monitor your blood glucose: Blood You pay a \$0 copay glucose monitor, blood glucose test strips, lancet Prior Authorization may be devices and lancets, and glucose-control solutions required. for checking the accuracy of test strips and monitors.
-For people with diabetes who have severe diabetic You pay a \$0 copay foot disease: One pair per calendar year of Prior Authorization may be therapeutic custom-molded shoes (including inserts required. provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
-Coverage includes fitting. • Diabetes self-management training is covered under You pay a \$0 copay certain conditions.
+Services that are covered for you What you must pay when you get these services Supplies to monitor your blood glucose: Blood You pay a \$0 copay glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
+Prior Authorization may be required. • For people with diabetes who have severe diabetic You pay a \$0 copay foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Coverage includes fitting.
+Prior Authorization may be required. • Diabetes self-management training is covered under You pay a \$0 copay certain conditions.
 Prior Authorization may be required.
 Referral may be required.
-Durable medical equipment (DME) and related supplies (For a definition of "durable medical equipment," see You pay 20% coinsurance Chapter 12 as well as Chapter 3, Section 7 of this Your cost sharing for document.)
-Medicare oxygen Covered items include, but are not limited to: wheelchairs, equipment coverage is 20%, crutches, powered mattress systems, diabetic supplies, every month. hospital beds ordered by a provider for use in the home, Your cost sharing will not IV infusion pumps, speech generating devices, oxygen change after being enrolled equipment, nebulizers, and walkers. for 36 months.
-We cover all medically necessary DME covered by Prior Authorization may be Original Medicare.
-If our supplier in your area does not required. carry a particular brand or manufacturer, you may ask them if they can special order it for you.
-The most recent list of suppliers is available on our website at www. bndhmo.com.
+Durable medical equipment (DME) and related supplies (For a definition of "durable medical equipment," see You pay 20% coinsurance Chapter 12 as well as Chapter 3, Section 7 of this document.)
+Covered items include, but are not limited to: wheelchairs, Your cost sharing for Medicare oxygen equipment coverage is 20%, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, every month.
+IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
+Your cost sharing will not change after being enrolled for 36 months.
+We cover all medically necessary DME covered by Original Medicare.
+If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
+The most recent list of suppliers is available on our website at www. bndhmo.com .
+Prior Authorization may be required.
+Emergency care Emergency care refers to services that are: You pay a \$90 copay per Furnished by a provider qualified to furnish emergency services, and visit for all emergency services.